Officer-involved shootings hit too close to home for mother of fallen officer: ‘It’s amazing how quickly your heart sinks again’

 Saturday, two deputies were shot in the eye and face.

 “My very first thought was, I hope it’s not anybody we know.
-And in the same breathe, I hope it’s not anybody we don’t know,” she said.
+And in the same breathe, I hope it’s not anybody we don’t know,” she describes.

 Learning of news like this, it takes Brotherson back to the day nearly five years ago.

-“It’s amazing how quickly your heart sinks again because you’re automatically taken back to that moment,” she said.
+“It’s amazing how quickly your heart sinks again because you’re automatically taken back to that moment,” she tells ABC4.

-“There’s not one day where Cody is not my first thought or my last thought,” Brotherson said.
+“There’s not one day where Cody is not my first thought or my last thought,” Brotherson says.
 “And it destroys a piece of what you are as a human being.”

 Brotherson reminds all of us that those who wear the badge put their lives at risk every day.

-“In a climate where there’s not a lot of support for them,” Brotherson said.
+“In a climate where there’s not a lot of support for them,” says Brotherson.

-Still, in that climate, she said most officers are people who want to make a difference, just like her son, Cody.
+Still, in that climate, she says most officers are people who want to make a difference, just like her son, Cody.

-The Salt Lake County District Attorney’s Office said two officer-involved shootings have already happened this year.
+The Salt Lake County District Attorney’s Office says two officer-involved shootings have already happened this year.